 Note: The ideal pH level for your Betta fish tank should be kept between 6.5 and 8.
 Check out this video below to know how to maintain pH levels in an aquarium.

 This is the most available and inexpensive option for everyone or at least, most of us.
 Tap water usually has added chemicals in it like chlorine for purification purposes although this also depends on where you live.
 Chlorine [and any other added water chemical] makes tap water safe enough for our consumption but harmful for your Betta fish.

 However, don’t give up on tap water yet.
 There are many high-quality and affordable water conditioners that can remove these chemicals in less than a minute.
 With the chemicals removed, the water becomes safe and comfortable for your Betta fish to live in.
 I’d recommend you to buy either Betta-specific water conditioners or one that’s generally for freshwater fish.
 Either is fine.

 With the absence of chlorine and other water chemicals, tap water is an excellent choice for your Betta fish.
 Why?
-Well, there are a lot of minerals and nutrients in it that makes it the ideal thriving environment for a Betta fish.
+Well, there are a lot of minerals and nutrients in it that make it the ideal thriving environment for a Betta fish.